Sunday 21 Jan 2018

 An Award Winning Town

 Once you are fed and watered you may choose to attend a performance at The Met.
-This is the performance heart of the Town and its stage is home to touring shows and local productions alike.
+It is the performance heart of the Town and its stage is home to touring shows and local productions alike and has a strong focus on music performance.

-Bury has a world famous, not to mention very popular, market that is open from Monday to Saturday each week.
-It has been voted ‘Market of the Year’ on four separate occasions.
+Bury has a world famous market, open from Monday to Saturday, and has been voted ‘Market of the Year’ on four separate occasions.

-The Rock is the main shopping centre that offers shoppers several high street brands.
-At night it becomes a playground with restaurants, a 24-lane bowling alley and multi-screen cinema to keep you entertained.
+The Rock shopping centre offers shoppers several high street brands.
+At night it transforms into a playground with restaurants, a 24-lane bowling alley and multi-screen cinema.

 Read on to learn more about this remarkable town and why it’s worth the short trip out of the City Centre.